-To start this entire process, I collected all the kids books from all the areas of our home.
-I brought all the books to one designated place…our entryway!
+To start this entire process, I collected every kid book from all the areas of our home.
+I brought the books to one designated place…our entryway!
 It was the most open space in our house without a lot of other things that could get in the way of organizing the books.

 Then, we created piles of books to keep, donate, and sell.
 The kids helped with this process so they felt they had a say in what books stayed in the house.

-Remove the donate and sell piles for your space, and let’s get to work on the books you plan to keep!
+Once you remove the donate and sell piles from your space, it’s time to get to work on the books you plan to keep!

 For us, I like keeping books in the kids bedrooms, play room, and basement.
-Decide where you like keeping the kids’ books so you know how many piles to make and how to sort them.
+Decide where you like keeping the kids’ books at your home so you know how many piles to make and how to sort them.

 I like to keep I Spy, sound books, game-type books, and more engaging books around the house, and calmer books in the bedroom.
 We have been really into the Little Critter books, Berenstain Bears, and Clifford books before bed.

-My main goal when it comes to children’s books is to make sure they are easily accessible, and easy to put away.
+My main goal when it comes to organizing and storing kids books is to make sure they are easily accessible, and easy to put away.
 I never want to create a system where the kids can’t grab a book whenever they please.

-An easy way to store books when you don’t have a bookshelf is to use a large basket with handles.
+An easy way to store kids books (and all books) when you don’t have a bookshelf is to use a large basket with handles.
 The handles make it easy for you to carry if you want to move the location of the books.
 The basket is perfect because all the books can stand straight up so the kids can see them.

 Bookshelves are great to store books so the kids can pull out the book they want to read.
 Keep the books standing up and only keep a small amount of books together.
-If you put all the books on one large bookshelf, the books will fall all over each other and never have any order ever!
-That is because the system didn’t work for the kids.
+If you put all the books on one large bookshelf, the books will fall all over each other and be difficult for kids to keep in order.

 Once all the books are put away, teach the kids how to use the system.
 Pull out some books and ask the kids to put them back.
 I always like to “rehearse” a new organization method with them so they have a clear expectation for what do with all the books or laundry or toys (see my tips for getting your kids to put away their own laundry here!)

 I have tested out almost every type of book organizing contraption there is.
-But what I found is that the best products are the simplest.
+After much testing, I’ve found that the best products are the simplest.